 When I was six years old my father gave me a ratha and encouraged to observe functions such as the Ratha-yatra and Dola-yatra ceremonies.
 I was performing the Ratha-yatra in my neighborhood.
 He used to spend money liberally for distributing prasada to us children and our friends.
 I received this training from the very beginning.
 Somehow or other I had this spark of Krishna consciousness, and my father detected it.

-My father used to receive many saintly persons at our home, and to every one of them he used to say, “Kindly bless my son so that he may become a servant of Radharani [Lord Krsna’s eternal consort].”
+My father used to receive many saintly persons at our home, and to every one of them he used to say, “Kindly bless my son so that he may become a servant of Radharani [Lord Krishna’s eternal consort].”
 That was his only ambition.
-He wanted me to be a preacher of Bhagavata, Srimad Bhagavatam, and player of mridanga and to become the servant of Radharani.
+He wanted me to be preacher of Bhagavata, Srimad Bhagavatam, and player of mridanga and to become servant of Radharani.
 Every parent should think like that; otherwise one should not become father and mother.
-If due to past pious activities one gets a good father and mother that is a great chance for advancing in Krsna consciousness.
-I am very much indebted to my father, and I have dedicated my book, Krsna Book, to him.
+If due to past pious activities one gets a good father and mother that is a great chance for advancing in Krishna consciousness.
+I am very much indebted to my father, and I have dedicated my book, Krishna Book, to him.

 Meeting His Spiritual Master